techidaily/site-some-techniques/source/_posts/solve-your-windows-device-and-mobile-hotspot-connection-issues-with-these-expert-troubleshooting-steps.md

 ![Removing data usage restrictions on an Android smartphone.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/01/12-removing-data-usgae-restrictions-on-an-android-smartphone.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5FWCFI3f_cs?si=Kt2Onr_E4c616tbH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Some smartphones might not support setting data limits, or the steps to access these settings may vary.
 If you don't find them on your phone, refer to the manufacturer's website for instructions.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/nmj7aVvEeAs?si=OcR7USXKGyLcn09q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Stop Your Windows Device From Connecting to Other Networks